LETTERLOGO

 Here in the Lehigh Valley, organized labor is very much a part of United Way.
 There are currently seven members of the Board of Directors representing organized labor, and nine union members serve on the United Way's allocation committees, helping to determine how your United Way's funds will be be invested.

 The Lehigh Valley is one of only seventeen United Way's in the state of Pennsylvania that have an AFL-CIO Community Services Liaison.
-On staff at this United Way is Ron Achey and his responsibilities include:
+On staff at this United Way is John Werkheiser and his responsibilities include:

 • fundraising among union members